Why Bicycle Accident Injuries and Fatalities Are Rising in Fort Myers

 Seasonal variations in accident rates

 Bicycle accident rates in Fort Myers fluctuate throughout the year, with certain seasons presenting higher risks.
 T March, in particular, stands out as a dangerous month for cyclists, coinciding with sprhe winter months see an influx of tourists escaping colder climates, leading to increased traffic and potentially more accidents.
-Spring break crowds and pleasant weather that encourages more people to take to the roads.
+Spring break crowds and pleasant weather encourage more people to take to the roads.
 Saturdays in March are especially risky due to higher volumes of both cyclists and motorists.
 This seasonal variation highlights the need for heightened awareness and safety measures during peak periods to protect vulnerable road users.

 Technological Advancements and Their Potential